alexjmoore8/alexjmoore8/README.md

 - [LinkedIn](https://linkedin.com/in/alexjmoore8/)

-Feel free to reach out if you have any questions or if you'd like to discuss DevOps, tech ethics, accessibility, or any other fascinating topics.
+Feel free to reach out if you have any questions or if you'd like to discuss DevOps, tech ethics, or any other fascinating topics.
 I look forward to connecting with you! 😄